Overview of Commencement Events, 2017

 1:40 p.m.
 Baccalaureate procession begins.

-Monday, June 2
+Monday, June 5

 10:00 a.m.
 Class Day procession begins (from the Brown-Dod courtyard).

 10:30 a.m.
 Ceremony begins.
 Each senior receives 4 guest tickets.
-In the event of severe weather, seniors assemble in the chapel and guests are directed to simulcast sites which include: McCormick 101 and Betts Auditorium in the School of Architecture which are both air conditioned and are easy to access for guests with disabilities; McCosh 10.
+In the event of severe weather, seniors assemble in the chapel and guests are directed to simulcast sites which include: McCormick 101, Betts Auditorium in the School of Architecture, and Alexander Hall which are air conditioned and are easy to access for guests with disabilities; McCosh 10.
 Dillon Gym, not air conditioned or accessible, is also available.
-No tickets are required for the simulcast sites.
 A campus map to locate these sites is at this link.
 This year's guest speaker is Academy-Award nominated film director, screenwriter and producer Baz Luhmann.

 12:00-2:00 p.m.
 For advanced degree candidates, Dean's brunch at the Graduate College.

 1:30–6 p.m.
 Departmental Receptions.
 The schedule for these events is at this link.

-Tuesday, June 3
+Tuesday, June 6, 2017

 10:30 a.m.
 Procession begins.